aninternetof/drive-uploader/README.md

 ## Usage

-Follow the steps 1 through 5 in the [PyCharm Quickstart](https://pythonhosted.org/PyDrive/quickstart.html) to create Google Drive secrets.
+Follow the steps 1 through 5 in the [PyDrive Quickstart](https://pythonhosted.org/PyDrive/quickstart.html) to create Google Drive secrets.
 Save them as `client_secrets.json` in the same directory as this README.md.

 Then, install the requirements for this app: